Infowars lawyer: ‘There were false statements’ on Sandy Hook

 And one time, she said, a conspiracy theorist showed up and shouted, “This never happened!” at a fundraising run that the family holds in Vicki Soto’s honor.

+The families argue that Jones trafficked in lies to boost his audience and, with it, customers for Infowars merchandise.
+Data shown in court Wednesday charted spurts in people viewing his websites and social media accounts after he started talking about Sandy Hook.

+By 2016, Jones’ show aired on 150 affiliate radio stations, and the Infowars website got 40 million page views a month, according to data that the company used to pitch advertisers.
+Paz, whom the defense hired to testify on the company’s workings, said she believes Jones has made hundreds of millions of dollars in the decade since the Sandy Hook slayings.

 Jones now acknowledges the shooting was real.
-At the Texas trial, testified that he realizes what he said was irresponsible and hurt people’s feelings, and he apologized.
+At the Texas trial, he testified that he realizes what he said was irresponsible, and he apologized.

 He insists, however, that his comments were protected free speech.